ISISComputingGroup/ibex_user_manual/Scripting.md

 g.change_beamline_pars(1,"PAR1") # Cannot change order of unnamed variables
 ```

 Using named variables can be **very useful in avoiding mistakes**.
-For instance, getting the order of high and low limits the wrong way round:
+For instance, getting the order of high and low limits the wrong way round.
+For instance this example:

 ```
 g.change_monitor(1,10,0)
 ```

-you can just write any of:
+is wrong and wouldn't work.
+Instead, we could have written:

 ```
 g.change_monitor(1,high=10,low=0)
 ```

-and then it doesn't matter, and it's clear for whoever comes to edit the code in future.
+which would have work and makes it clear for whoever comes to edit the code in future.